 UPDATE ON CORONAVIRUS (COVID-19)

-Since 1971, the non-profit, non-partisan Close Up Foundation has been a trusted civic education provider with the safety and security of the students and teachers being a top priority.
-We recognize the concern about the coronavirus (COVID-19) and want to assure you that Close Up is monitoring developments and following the guidance of health officials to protect the safety of our participants and staff.
+Since 1971, the non-profit, non-partisan Close Up Foundation has been a trusted civic education provider with the safety and security of students and teachers being a top priority.
+The unprecedented Coronavirus pandemic has forced us to rethink and retool the way we serve students and teachers, as Close Up’s mission to help young people become active and engaged citizens remains as important as ever.

 Here is how we are supporting students and teachers with virtual learning opportunities while looking forward to future experiential travel programs:

 Virtual Learning: As many schools continue to engage in distance learning this fall, Close Up is excited to offer a variety of virtual learning experiences for students.
 Led by Close Up’s experienced curriculum team, these opportunities are designed to help students gain the confidence to discuss important issues, learn how to engage in respectful civic discourse, and work together to build consensus and connections to their communities and the world around them.
 In addition, Close Up is able to bring its proven methodology into the classroom through professional development options for teachers.

 Future Travel & Programs: Registration for 2021 and 2022 programs is now open!
 Close Up continues to monitor the guidance of health and government officials to make decisions about future programs.
 Here is what we are doing now to help plan for future travel programs:

 Postponed and Rescheduled Programs: The teacher coordinator for schools whose Close Up programs were postponed due to Coronavirus have been contacted to determine the best option for rescheduling and refunds.
 If you have any questions about the status of your program, please contact your school’s Close Up teacher coordinator.